BertrandBordage/django-super-inlines/README.rst

 Usage
 -----

-It’s only compatible with Django 1.7 (I tested) and probably 1.8.
+It’s only compatible with Django 1.7.2 to 1.7.8 (I tested) and probably 1.8.
-Don’t even try with previous versions, django-super-inlines relies on changes that happened between 1.6 and 1.7.
+Don’t even try with previous versions, django-super-inlines relies on changes that happened between 1.6 and 1.7.2.

 For design reasons, you can’t nest inlines inside tabular inlines, only inside stacked inlines.